 Everyday conversations about Fragile X can and should be incorporated into the day-to-day routine of a family’s life.
 Some parents become very emotional at the thought of talking about carrier issues with their children, and this can make important discussions awkward for all involved.
 Sometimes, teens are more receptive to hearing the information from an unrelated, “neutral” person, such as a genetic counselor or other knowledgeable professionals.

 A core skill of genetic counselors is to explain complex genetic information in a way that is understandable to families.
 This is particularly important when a teen may be considering carrier testing and needs to understand and discuss key pros and cons in order to make an informed decision.
-To locate a genetic counselor in your area, go to Find a Genetic Counselor at www.nsgc.org.
-Parents should realize that they are not alone in these situations and can reach out to the NFXF and to professionals in the Fragile X community for help.
+To locate a genetic counselor in your area, use Find a Genetic Counselor (from NSGC).
+Parents should realize that they’re not alone in these situations and can reach out to the NFXF and to professionals in the Fragile X community for help.

 Remember that family discussions about the many aspects of Fragile X cannot be boiled down to a single talk.
 Every family’s Fragile X journey changes over time, and siblings’ questions and adaptation to Fragile X evolve too as they grow and develop.
 Families do best when there is open and honest communication about Fragile X, a recognition that all families have challenges, and a willingness to ask for help when needed from Fragile X professionals.